Erickson-Lopez/Engineering-Portfolio/Rubber-Band-it.md

 - **Track Drive:**
   Dual N20 motors (ESC-controlled), 4 cm sprocket drive wheels for pivot and turn capability.
   **Track system (Thingiverse-based):** Original concept from [Thing 4009469](https://www.thingiverse.com/thing:4009469/files).
 For this build, regular **staples** are used in place of the recommended 1 mm wire pins (easily sourced.)
-This provides very good flexibility at the hinge/pivot points and enough compliance for local compression/stretch along the track path. **Durability is still being evaluated** — real-world testing so far has been limited to a STEM class project.
+This provides very good flexibility at the hinge/pivot points and enough compliance for local compression/stretch along the track path. **Durability is still being evaluated** (real-world testing so far has been limited to a STEM class project.)
   **Sprockets (modified):** Derived from [Thing 4140332](https://www.thingiverse.com/thing:4140332/files) and customized for this platform:
   - Covered the spoke holes and **extruded the center hub** for cleaner looks and easier FDM printing.
   - Two variants: